CDLUC3/ezid-ops-scripts/scripts/retrieve_datacite_records_by_query_client/README.md

    - A file containing all DOIs retrieved.
    - A file containing unique DOI shoulders and their counts.
 4. It compiles aggregate statistics across all queries and clients.
+5. Optionally, it saves the raw JSON responses.

 ## Output